SMM Best Practices

 Creating Content That Resonates

 • Value-Driven Content: What that value is is determined by what your audience is looking for.
-It could be educational, entertaining or just pure inspiration.
+It could be educational, entertaining, or just pure inspiration.
 Set the expectation for them and have them come back for more.

 • Personal Touch: Do more than high-production posts and videos.
 Share behind-the-scenes clips and day-to-day action.
 Humanize your brand for people to be able to connect better.

 • User-Generated Content: Encourage followers and customers to share their experiences and photos about your brand.
-You’re able to create social proof this way, but also create better connections with your followers and hav them invested in sharing you.
+You’re able to create social proof this way, but also create better connections with your followers and have them invested in sharing you.

 Content Strategy